Igalia/vapormark/README.md

 Generating a (comparison) report
 --------------------------------

-`vapormark` provides a reporting feature which compares the results of multiple configurations.
+`vapormark` provides a reporting feature that compares the results of multiple configurations.
 This is especially useful when checking the impact of a certain optimization.
 When more than one log directories are given (with multiple -l options), `report` uses the logs in the first directory as a baseline and shows the relative delta in percent.

 ```
 usage: report [-h] -l LOGDIR -p PREFIX -o OUTPUT [-f] [-g]